- The Diocese

 During the plan year, you are not allowed to make any changes to your FSA contribution unless you experience an IRS-defined “family status” change, such as:

 As you or an eligible dependent incur any expense eligible for reimbursement under the plan, pay the bill and get a receipt.
-File a Request for Reimbursement form (make copies of the enclosed sample), attach documentation for each expense, and submit it to the Controller’s office.
+File a Request for Reimbursement form (make copies of the enclosed sample), attach documentation for each expense, and submit it to AETNA.
+AETNA manages the FSA for the Diocese of NY.
 A check will be issued directly to you.
-We cannot pay providers directly; we can only reimburse you for amounts you have paid.
+Providers are not paid directly; only you can be reimbursed for amounts you have paid.
 Proper documentation must be provided.
 You must show that you have already paid and that your insurance will not pay the amount.

 There is a $25 minimum reimbursement amount.
 Hold on to receipts for small amounts until they total at least $25.

 After the end of the plan year (as indicated on the Plan Specification Sheet) there is a 90-day period during which you may file requests for reimbursement for expenses incurred before the end of the plan year.
-Thus, all expenses for 2012 must be submitted by March 15, 2013.
+Thus, all expenses for 2013 must be submitted by March 15, 2014 and all expenses for 2014 must be submitted by March 15, 2015.